smokehubde/tsb/README.md

    ```

 After starting, the bot is reachable via Telegram (set the token with the `BOT_TOKEN` environment variable) and the admin GUI is available at [http://localhost:8000](http://localhost:8000).
+The setup script also prints a Tor address stored in `onion_url.txt` to reach the GUI from anywhere.

 ## Environment Variables